 After spending ten weeks in India it was time I head out of the country to my next destination to avoid overstaying my visa.
 Having ended up in Varanasi at the time I was torn between Bangladesh or Nepal as the two nearest countries to go.

 Nepal Visa on arrival seemed hassle-free as Nepal offered a much more relaxed visa policy for an Egyptian passport holder like myself.

 It didn’t take a very long time until I decided on Nepal as it offered a much more relaxed visa policy for an Egyptian passport holder like myself which was a visa on arrival; with three stay durations to choose from: 15, 30 , and 90 days.
 I had no issues getting a 90 day visa.
 Here is how.

-1. Are you eligible for Nepal Visa on Arrival?
+1. Who Can Get Nepal Visa on Arrival?

 Everyone except for Indian needs a visa to enter Nepal.
 Citizens of most nations can get a Nepal visa on arrival.

 However, there are a few countries whose citizens are not eligible for visa on arrival.
 They must get a Nepal visa in through a Nepal’s foreign consulates.
 They are :

 2. What do You Need for Nepal Visa on Arrival

 - Nepal visa photo requirements: You need a passport size pic -(35mm x 45mm).
 You don’t need this if you are getting the visa at the airport through the machine or by filling in the online form.
 A must at a land border.